metakgp/iitkgp-erp-login-pypi/README.md

 #### Generating token for GMail enabled googleapi

-1. Follow the steps at [Gmail API - Python Quickstart](https://developers.google.com/gmail/api/quickstart/python) guide to get `credentials.json`.
+1. Follow the steps in the [Gmail API - Python Quickstart](https://developers.google.com/gmail/api/quickstart/python) guide to obtain `credentials.json` file.
-   > **Note** `credentials.json` is permanent until you delete it in your google clound console.
+   > **Note** The `credentials.json` file is permanent unless you manually delete its reference in your Google Cloud Console.

-2. Follow the steps below to generate `token.json`:
+2. To generate the `token.json` file, follow the steps below:
-    - Download [gentokenjson.py](https://gist.github.com/proffapt/adbc716a427c036f238e828d8995e1a3) in the same folder containing `credentials.json`
+    - Download the [gentokenjson.py](https://gist.github.com/proffapt/adbc716a427c036f238e828d8995e1a3) file and place it in the same folder that contains the `credentials.json` file
-    - Import the required module
+    - Import the required module, `google-auth-oauthlib`

       ```bash
       pip install google-auth-oauthlib
       ```
-    - Execute `gentokenjson.py` with `readonly` argument
+    - Execute `gentokenjson.py` with the `readonly` argument

       ```bash
       python3 gentokenjson.py readonly
       ```
-    - Browser window will open and ask you to select the account, choose the one receiving OTP for login
+    - A browser window will open, prompting you to select the Google account associated with receiving OTP for login.
-    - Allow permission on that email to use just enabled __GMAIL API__
+    - Grant permission to the selected email address to utilize the newly enabled **Gmail API**.
        - Click on `Continue` instead of __Back To Safety__
-       - Then press `Continue` again
+       - Then, press `Continue` again
-    - `token.json` will be generated in same folder as that of `credentials.json`
+    - The `token.json` file will be generated in the same folder as the `credentials.json` file

-    > **Warning** `token.json` expires after sometime.
-So make sure to check that in your projects and keep refreshing it.
+    > **Warning** The `token.json` file has an expiration time, so it's important to periodically check and refresh it in your projects to ensure uninterrupted access.

 <div id="example"></div>

 ### Example

-Now, we will create a script which will open ERP on your default browser with a logged in session.
+Now, we will create a script that opens the ERP system on your default browser with a logged-in session.

 1. Install the package.

    ```bash
    pip install iitkgp_erp_login
    ````
-2. Make sure <a href="#erpcreds">erpcreds.py</a> & <a href="#token">token.json</a> exist in the same directory as that of the script we are about to create.
+2. Make sure that <a href="#erpcreds">erpcreds.py</a> & <a href="#token">token.json</a> files exist in the same directory as the script we are about to create.

-3. Create `open_erp.py` and append the following content into it.
+3. Create a file named `open_erp.py` and include the following code:

    ```python
    import requests